voronianski/soundcloud-audio.js/README.md

 If you don't have SoundCloud `stream_url` (e.g. `https://api.soundcloud.com/tracks/185533328/stream`) or you need track's metadata to show then this method is for you.
 Pass original track's or playlist's url as a first argument.
 Once data will be resolved without errors callback function will receive it as plain object as a second argument.

-This method rely on small [jsonp](https://www.npmjs.com/package/jsonp) solution in order to make API requests.
+This method rely on a small [jsonp](https://www.npmjs.com/package/jsonp) solution in order to make API requests.

 #### `play([options])`

 Starts playing track if it's not playing right now.
 Accepts `options` object where all fields are completely optional:

-- `streamUrl` - SoundCloud API `stream_url` string, if it's passed will be the main source from where to play audio.
+- `streamUrl` - SoundCloud API `stream_url` string, if it's passed it will be the main source from where to play audio.
-- `playlistIndex` - number that specifies position of the track to play in resolved playlist `tracks` array.
+- `playlistIndex` - number that specifies the position of the track to play in resolved playlist `tracks` array.

 #### `pause()`